Williams storms into last four in Cincinnati

 Earlier, 14th-seeded Serb Jelena Jankovic, the 2009 Cincinnati champion and runner-up in 2011, needed just 63 minutes to book her place in the last four as she pounded 12th seed Roberta Vinci of Italy 6-0 6-4.

-"I started aggressive and I felt the ball great," said Jankovic, who will take on Azarenka for a place in the final.
+"I started aggressive and I felt the ball great," said Jankovic.
 "I'm really pleased with my performance today, so that's important.

 "I love playing here in Cincinnati because I have great results in the past, I was a finalist and a champion before so you always love coming back to places where you can win."